 This week is National Marine Week, organised by The Wildlife Trust, a celebration of all things marine.
-This article is one of a series of articles looking at marine issues this week (check out yesterday’s here).
-Today we celebrate the diverse sea life that can be found around the coastlines of Wales.
+This blog celebrates the diverse sea life that can be found around the coastlines of Wales.

 Have you tried to ask someone what kind of sea life is present in our waters?
-Most people assume that exotic creatures such as sharks and turtles only like to spend their time in warmer climates.
-In reality the UK, especially Wales, plays host to a wide variety of fascinating sea life that is every bit as interesting and rare as what you might expect to find in the Pacific Ocean or the Caribbean.
+Probably not.
+However, its probably safe to say that most people assume that exotic creatures such as sharks and turtles only like to spend their time in warmer climates (not Wales).
+In reality, the UK, especially Wales, plays host to a wide variety of fascinating sea life that is every bit as interesting and rare as what you might expect to find in the Pacific or Caribbean.

 Contrary to popular belief Britain has over 40 species of sharks; many visit between May and October when the sea is at its warmest.
 This includes the Shortfin Mako, the fastest shark in the world that can reach speeds of 30 miles per hour.
-Another visitor is the distinctive Hammerhead Shark, known to occasionally visit the South West coast of Britain despite being typically found in the Southern Hemisphere.
-Perhaps most interestingly, Angelsharks (said to be one of the world’s rarest sharks and listed as critically endangered by the International Union for Conservation of Nature) have recently been sighted in Cardigan Bay meaning that Wales could be one of its last strongholds.
+Another visitor is the distinctive Hammerhead Shark, known to stop by the South West coast of Britain, despite being typically found in the Southern Hemisphere.
+Perhaps most interestingly, Angelsharks (said to be one of the world’s rarest sharks and listed as critically endangered) have recently been sighted in Cardigan Bay, meaning that Wales could be one of their last strongholds.

 These seabirds can be found nesting on the islands of Skomer and Skokholm off the coast of Pembrokeshire.
-Whilst they may be birds, Puffins spend most of their lives at sea, only heading to land to form breeding colonies.
-Naturally this means they are great swimmers with the ability to dive to depths of 60 meters to hunt fish.
+Whilst they may obviously be birds, Puffins spend most of their lives at sea only landing on land to form breeding colonies.
+Naturally this means they are great swimmers, with the ability to dive to depths of 60 meters to hunt fish.

 These dolphins are often found on the Welsh coast, especially in Cardigan Bay.
-They travel both alone or in groups of about 12, although herds of hundreds have been reported before.
+They travel both alone or in groups of about 12 although herds of hundreds have been reported before.
 They can swim at 12 miles per hour and communicate with individualised whistles.
-Sadly, because of their enhanced hearing, Bottlenose Dolphins are highly susceptible to hearing damage as a result of noise pollution from ships.
+Because of their enhanced hearing, Bottlenose Dolphins are highly susceptible to hearing damage as a result of noise pollution from ships.

 While they may not seem interesting, Sea Urchins are vital to maintaining biodiversity in the seas and oceans.
-By clearing rock surfaces whilst feeding on seaweed and encrusting animals, they make space for larvae of different species to settle on the rock, and as a result encourage species diversity.
-This perhaps highlights the perfect balance present in the ecosystems of our seas and suggests how important it is for us to reduce pollution to reduce the negative influence we have.
+By clearing rock surfaces whilst feeding on seaweed and encrusting animals, they make space for larvae of different species to settle on the rock.
+This perhaps highlights the perfect balance present in the ecosystems of our seas, and suggests how important it is for us to reduce pollution to reduce the negative influence we have.

 Grey Seals come ashore during the autumn to give birth on their pups on remote beaches in Wales.
-Despite this, they are able to go up to 70 meters below the surface of the sea and stay underwater for six minutes at a time.
-The males can weigh up to 230kg and reach up to 2.5 meters long.
-It is reported that there are more than 120,000 Grey Seals in Britain making up 40% of the global population; this is despite their population falling to only 500 at the beginning of the 20th century.
+Despite this they are able to go up to 70 meters below the surface of the sea, and stay underwater for six minutes at a time.
+Shockingly, the males can weigh up to 230kg and reach up to 2.5 meters long.
+It is reported that there are more than 120,000 Grey Seals in Britain making up 40% of the global population, despite their population falling to only 500 at the beginning of the 20th century.

 Always thought UK fish are a bit dull?
 Meet the cuckoo wrasse!
 This rainbow-coloured fish is found in UK seas, including at Beachy Head East – one of the 41 special sites you can help protect with a #WaveOfSupport https://t.co/rSjE4ZgUay pic.twitter.com/eKZ9BEddNq